DaveBenham/VenomModules/README.md

 - yellow = hard clipped at +/- 10 Volts
 - orange = soft clipped at +/- 10 Volts using an approximated tanh algorithm to provide saturation.

-It is highly recommended that hard or soft clipping be applied if performing ring modulation with a logarithmic response curve.
+It is highly recommended that hard or soft clipping be applied if performing ring modulation with a logarithmic response curve using the old algorithm.

 ### O (Oversampling) button
 This color coded switch establishes the amount of oversampling used to mitigate audio aliasing that may be introduced by clipping or non-linear response curves.